 Needless to say, this reader will be a gold mine of advanced Spanish adjectives used in context by some of the greatest minds of South America.
-A must!

 This second reader features more than 100 interesting articles about the enchanting diversity of Latin American culture—from Spain’s Andres Segovia to Peru’s ancient fishing techniques to El Día de los Muertos in Mexico and the United States.